Wesleyan-Media-Project/entity_linking_2022/README.md

 2. The scripts in this repo are in [Python](https://www.python.org/) and [R](https://www.r-project.org/).
 Make sure you have both installed and set up before continuing.
 To install and set up Python you can follow the [Beginner's Guide to Python](https://wiki.python.org/moin/BeginnersGuide).
 The scripts in this repo were tested on Python 3.10.
 To install and set up R you can follow the [CRAN website](https://cran.r-project.org/).

-3. To run the scripts in Python we recommend that you install a Python virtual environment:
+3. To run the scripts in Python we recommend that you install a Python virtual environment.
+We create the virtual environment using python v3.10, as it supports the installation of spacy v3.2.4 (which the scripts require):

    ```bash
    python3.10 -m venv venv